Materia-Journal/Materia_issue2/content/Watson.md

 ## Acknowledgments

 This research was based within The Susan and David Goode Center for Advanced Study in Art Conservation at the Virginia Museum of Fine Arts, Richmond, VA.
-The authors would like to thank the Blayton family; Oscar, Barbara and Omar for their generosity of time, resources, introductions and kindness, without which this project would not have been possible.
-We extend many thanks to the Art Handling and Conservation departments at the VMFA and are particularly indebted to Sam Sheesley, Senior Conservator and Head of Paper Conservation, and Ainslie Harrison, Associate Conservator of Sculpture and Decorative Arts, for their assistance, expertise, and enthusiasm.
+The authors would like to thank the Blayton family—Oscar, Barbara, and Omar—for their generosity of time, resources, introductions and kindness, without which this project would not have been possible.
+We extend many thanks to the Art Handling, Curatorial, and Conservation departments at the VMFA and are particularly indebted to Michael Taylor, Chief Curator and Deputy Director for Art and Education, Sam Sheesley, Senior Conservator and Head of Paper Conservation, and Ainslie Harrison, Conservator and Head of Sculpture and Decorative Arts, for their assistance, expertise, and enthusiasm.
 Thank you also to Travis Fullerton, Chief Collection Photographer and Manager of Imaging Resources, and Sydney Collins, former Conservation Photographer, for support in photography and RTI, and to Nick Barbi of nSynergies, Inc. for assistance in the CRONO analysis and interpretation of the data.
 Finally the authors are deeply grateful to Stephen Bonadies, Senior Deputy Director of Conservation and Collections, for securing financial support for this research and to the Institute of Museum and Library Services for funding the project.

 ***